vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Plate 5

-Nasik: Consecration of bricks for the Rāmajanmabh¯umi Temple
+Nasik: Consecration of bricks for the Rāmajanmabhūmi Temple

 The processions bearing the consecrated bricks often passed through districts and villages inhabited by Muslims, and this frequently led to bloody riots.
 Ra jiv Gandhi’s ruling Congress Party was put under so much pressure that it finally gave in and gave permission for the first stone of the planned temple to be laid on 9 November 1989, 60 meters in front of the gate of the mosque.
 A total of 300,000 consecrated bricks streamed into Ayodhyā, and hundreds of people died, frequently in horrific fashion, in the ensuing violence.
 A cur few was imposed in many places, including Benares.
 Hindu youths marched provocatively through the streets, chanting slogans like the following: